vinceldric/Life-Cloud-Website/README.md

     - Worked on README file
     - Created the life cloud logo
     - Picked the template
-    - Found all the gallery images and came up with the services
+    - Found the gallery images and came up with the services
+    - Managed css of every pages
-    - Managed css and seeds/clouds.js file
+    - Worked on seeds/clouds.js file
-    - Worked on all the ejs files in views folder
+    - Worked on the ejs files in views folder
+    - Added comments on files

   - **Vincent Miranda**
+    - Set up the folders structure
     - Set up the server.js
     - Worked on README file
     - Worked on project setup